GrantBirki/errbot/README.md

 The goal of this project is to make it as easy as possible to launch a minimal, working chatbot.

-> Note: This repo is a fork of my other project [errbot-launchpad](https://github.com/GrantBirki/errbot-launchpad)
+> Note: This repo is a fork of my other project [errbot-launchpad](https://github.com/GrantBirki/errbot-launchpad) - errbot-launchpad is a way more basic version of this project

 ## Quickstart ⭐

 Want to get going quick?
 Run the following commands to bring up a CLI to interact with `errbot` locally:

 1. `git clone git@github.com:GrantBirki/errbot.git`
-2. `cd errbot-launchpad`
+2. `cd errbot`
 3. `make local`

 Didn't work quite right?
 See the setup section below..